 - Summer Health Professions Education Program (SHPEP) (6-week free program in May/June for first and second year students)

-- Bowdoin Institutional Fellowships and Departmental Fellowships are a great way to get research experience at Bowdoin.
+- Bowdoin Student Fellowships and Research and Departmental Fellowships are a great way to get research experience at Bowdoin.
 Deadlines are typically in February.

 - Theodore W. Anastopoulos P’79 Fellowship: Thanks to a generous gift from Dr. Harry T. Anastopoulos ’79 P14, made in memory of his father, the Office of Health Professions Advising offers internships for students interested in exploring careers in medicine and other health professions at Beth Israel Deaconess Medical Center in Boston.
 These internships give students an opportunity to participate in clinically relevant research, and provide opportunities to interact with patients and shadow healthcare professionals in a hospital environment.
 The positions also provide a $3000 stipend, but students are responsible for their own room and board.
 This is open to all students interested in exploring the health professions.
 Pre-Nursing and Pre-PA students are particularly encouraged to apply.
 Congratulations to the 2017 Anastopoulos recipient: Yoonjin Seo ’19.
 Read about past recipients’ stories here!

 - Hanley Center Undergraduate Health Leadership Internship Program (for students interested in practicing medicine in Maine)

 - Camp Jabberwocky for the disabled, Vineyard Haven, MA

 - Double H Hole in the Woods Ranch

 - Frontier Nursing Service Courier Program, Wendover, KY

 - Hartford Hospital Summer Student Research Fellowship